jeffleo/Arduino-INA219/README.md

 # Library Functional Changes:
 - no longer freezes/crashes Arduino when I2C bus blocked
+- scanBus() added to scan for your hardware on the I2C line and print out its address for debugging
 - begin() no longer sets default calibration so desired calibration must be called, e.g.:
 ~~~~
 Adafruit_INA219 ina_;